 Purpose of a Swiss birth certificate

 A Swiss birth certificate is automatically given to every baby born in the country by the hospital where the mother gives birth, on behalf of the civil status department (Abteilung Zivilstandswesen).
-If you do not give birth in a hospital, you must register the birth of your child within three days at your local civil registry office in order to receive a birth certificate.
+If you do not give birth in a hospital, you must register the birth of your child within three days at your local civil registry office with a birth certificate provided by a doctor or registered midwife.
 Birth certificates are important documents that are required for a number of administrative applications, such as:

 - Registering for a residence permit